-In Hong Kong, during April, to receive one of three prestigious Asia Arts Game Changer awards from the Asia Society, Yoshitomo Nara spoke to Ocula about his work, and how he finds the solitude he needs to create, by living in the small and distant city of Aomori, in northern Japan.
+In Hong Kong to receive one of three prestigious Asia Arts Game Changer awards from the Asia Society, Yoshitomo Nara spoke to Ocula about his work, and how he finds the solitude he needs to create, by living in the small and distant city of Aomori, in northern Japan.

 Born in 1959, Nara studied at the Aichi Prefectural University of Fine Arts and Music, before moving to Germany where he continued his studies at the Kunstakademie Düsseldorf.
 Returning to Japan in 2000, he has subsequently exhibited widely both in his home country and on the international stage.
 Witnessing the devastation of Japan's 2011 earthquake and tsunami significantly changed the way he thinks about his own work, he says.

 YNIt feels like it is happening to someone else.
 It doesn't feel real.
-When it comes to myself, I know the general public like me but I was always unsure if professionals in the art world appreciate what I do.
-I felt inferior so it feels like this award recognises me.
+When it comes to myself, I know the general public like me, but I was always unsure if professionals in the art world appreciate what I do.
+I felt inferior, so it feels like this award recognises me.

 YNSome things remind me that I am an Asian artist.
 The first time I had an exhibition in the United States was in 1986 in LA.
-At the opening, many of the audience were Asian American and I realised they see me as the same as them, as Asians and that we share the same ancestors.
-I hadn't realised that before so it made me feel part of this Asian thing.
+At the opening, many of the audience members were Asian American and I realised they see me as the same as them, as Asians and that we share the same ancestors.
+I hadn't realised that before.

 After that, I had an opportunity to do exhibitions in Korea and Bangkok with local audiences and they also really saw me as Asian, like one of them.
 One thing that was very surprising was in 2005 in Korea when they chose my work for an award.
 Koreans have a strong anti-Japanese sentiment and so people told me that it is very rare for them to choose a Japanese artist so I realised they were looking at me as an artist.